FailAcademy/learning/web-dev-foundation/about.md

 This course is an introduction to web development.
 In the first half of this course, you'll gain introductory skills in HTML, CSS, and responsive web design.
 In the second half of this course, you will learn fundamental programming concepts through JavaScript, and learn how to use the jQuery library to add dynamic features to a website.

-Students who successfully complete the Web Developer Foundation course will be eligible to enroll in RED Academy's Front-End Web Developer professional program.
+Students who successfully complete the Web Developer Foundation course will be eligible to enroll in RED Academy's Web Developer Professional program.

 ## Pre-course Work